mathjax/MathJax-docs/server/preload.rst

 to know which ones you will need.
 Note, however, that that can be a large number of files, with a large amount of data, much of which likely will never be used.
-This can increase the startup time for your application, so you may want to use the techniqwue of individually loading only the files you actually need.
+This can increase the startup time for your application, so you may want to use the technique of individually loading only the files you actually need.

 In an ES module, one could use